Fritz!

-FRITZ!
-GmbH (known as AVM GmbH until July 2025) is a consumer electronics company founded in 1986 in Berlin, Germany.
-The company produces communications, networking devices such as DSL, ISDN, wireless and VoIP products.
+Fritz!
+GmbH (formerly AVM GmbH) is a German consumer electronics company that produces communications, networking devices such as DSL, ISDN, wireless and VoIP products.

+Founded in 1986, it is headquartered in Berlin.

 It had sales of €620 million in 2022 with 880 employees achieving an estimated profit between €80 and €90 million.
-It is well known for its popular FRITZ!Box series.
+It is well known for its popular Fritz!Box series.